 A traditional Indian wedding is one that lasts for many days.
 We have perhaps the most flamboyant and colorful weddings, which in my opinion, are not cached by any other community or society in the world.
 Whereas an average European wedding has no more than an average of 75 cards printed, we have an average of a whopping 300 cards per wedding per side. i.e. 300 from the bride’s side and 300 from the groom’s side.
 And when we get married we do not usually invite just a handful of selected people, we invite everyone and in some cases anyone!

 Our weddings are not boring, as anyone who has ever attended an Indo/Pakistani will tell you, it is one big party, full of color song and dance, lasting over many days and in some cases weeks.
 The last four to five days leading up to the wedding day itself are all planned and organized with a whole array of activities on each of the evenings.
-We have many delightful and tasteful dishes on our menus preparation for which starts many days before the big day itself.
+We have many delightful and tasteful dishes on the preparation of the menu for which starts many days before the big day itself.

 Mehndi is not synonymous with the Western wedding but is now a huge business in the Western world with the likes of Madonna, Darryl Hanna, Prince, and Demi Moore to name just a few who have been seen in public with Mehndi tattoos on parts of their anatomies…and guess where they got the idea from?

-As well as being a lavishly colorful cosmetic, Mehndi is also supposed to have many healing qualities, many herbal doctors still recommend the use of Mehndi for some ailments, such as dry skin and to hasten the healing of cuts and scratches.
-It also acts a hair conditioner when applied on the hair and is also know said to stop hair loss by strengthening the roots of the hair.
+As well as being a lavishly colorful cosmetic, Mehndi is also supposed to have many healing qualities, many herbal doctors still recommend the use of Mehndi for some ailments, such as dry skin, and to hasten the healing of cuts and scratches.
+It also acts as a hair conditioner when applied to the hair and is also known to stop hair loss by strengthening the roots of the hair.
 Mehndi is alleged to have been brought to India by the Mughals in 12 A.D. after it had been used for centuries in the Middle East and Africa.
-Some of the earliest documentation of Mehndi comes ancient Egypt, where it was used as a dye to stain the fingers and toes prior to mummification.
+Some of the earliest documentation of Mehndi comes from ancient Egypt, where it was used as a dye to stain the fingers and toes prior to mummification.

 Nowadays people just call the beautician and have beautiful Mendhi applied.